Important information about Safeguarding at Cockburn School is shown below

 Our Head of School is Mr R Dixon

-Our designated Assistant Headteacher for child protection is Mr J Stevens
+Our designated Deputy Headteacher for child protection is Mr J Stevens

 These members of staff can be contacted on the following;